-If a friend told you the most common reasons for having a hysterectomy included heavy periods, would you believe it?
-At least 30% of all hysterectomies in the United States are performed to treat the symptoms of uterine fibroids, a benign condition that causes heavy menstrual bleeding, severe menstrual cramps, and chronic pelvic pain (among other symptoms).
+If a friend told you the most common reason for having a hysterectomy is heavy periods, would you believe it?
+At least 30% of all hysterectomies in the United States are performed to treat the symptoms of uterine fibroids.
+Uterine fibroids are a benign condition that causes heavy menstrual bleeding, severe menstrual cramps, and chronic pelvic pain (among other symptoms).
 A recent study estimates that nearly 1 in 5 women who undergo a hysterectomy for benign conditions like fibroids may not need it.

-If your doctor is recommending a hysterectomy, and you’d like to learn about alternative fibroids treatments, here are some questions to ask to shape the conversation:
+If your doctor recommends a hysterectomy, and you’d like to learn about alternative fibroids treatments, here are some questions you should ask:

 - What are my surgical options and my non-surgical options, including drug therapy specific to my condition, for treating my fibroids?